bab-lab/bab-lab.github.io/content/_index.md

       title: |
         Welcome to the Boreal-Arctic Biogeography Lab!
       text: |
-        <center> The BAB Lab is located in the University of British Columbia’s Geography Department. </center>
+        <center> The BAB Lab is located in the University of British Columbia’s Geography Department, which we respectfully acknowledge exists on the traditional, ancestral, unceded territory of the xʷməθkʷəy̓əm (Musqueam).
+We also recognize that we often work and live on the territories of the Skwxwú7mesh (Squamish), səl̓ilwətaɁɬ (Tsleil-Waututh), and Coast Salish peoples.</center>
         <br>
         <center> We are broadly interested in better understanding the impacts of climate warming and human disturbances on carbon and nutrient cycling in boreal-Arctic terrestrial and aquatic ecosystems.
 Our research group draws on principles and approaches from physical geography including environmental chemistry, earth sciences, geographical sciences, hydrology, limnology, microbiology, and ecology. </center>
         <center> {{< figure src="icon-whitelet.png" >}} </center>